Separability and entanglement in superpositions of quantum states: Two-qubit systems: Unconditional inseparability of superpositions

 \section{Two-qubit systems: Unconditional inseparability of superpositions}

 Theorem 1 is void for two-qubit systems (actually for all \(\mathbb{C}^2 \otimes \mathbb{C}^d\) systems).
 There are no pure states of two qubits that are of Schmidt rank three or higher.
-The landscape is richer here than in the higher dimensions considered in Theorem 1, and a pure entangled state, when superposed with a pure product state, can lead to entangled as well as product states, in the case of two-qubit systems.
+The landscape is richer here than in the higher dimensions considered in Theorem 1, and a pure entangled state, when superposed with a product state, can lead to entangled as well as product states, in the case of two-qubit systems.

 Let us first discuss the cases when the output (i.e., the superposed state) is a product state.
-A simple example is obtained by superposing \((|00\rangle + |11\rangle)/\sqrt{2}\) and \(|11\rangle\) with suitable coefficients, so that the output is just \(|00\rangle\).
+An example is obtained by superposing \((|00\rangle + |11\rangle)/\sqrt{2}\) and \(|11\rangle\) with suitable coefficients, so that the output is \(|00\rangle\).
+If we consider $a_1(|00\rangle + |11\rangle)/\sqrt{2}+a_2|11\rangle$, then we can take $a_1=\sqrt{2}$ and $a_2=-1$ to get $|00\rangle$.
 In this example, the input entangled and product states are nonorthogonal.
-This however is not a necessity, and we now give an example of a superposition of a pure entangled state and an orthogonal pure product state, such that the output is a product.
+This however is not a necessity, and we now give an example of a superposition of a pure entangled state and an orthogonal product state, such that the output is a product.
 This can be performed systematically by the usual method of solving the eigenvalue equation of a local density matrix of the two-qubit pure state.
 As we will see in the succeeding section, this exercise can be of crucial importance in identifying ensembles of locally indistinguishable shared states.\\

 \emph{Example 1.} Consider the two-qubit entangled state, $|e_1\rangle = 2/\sqrt{5}\ket{00}+1/\sqrt{5}\ket{11}$, written in Schmidt decomposition.
 We ask the following question: Is there a product state that is orthogonal to this entangled state, and for which a superposition of the product state with the given entangled state can produce a product state?
 To answer this question, we write down an arbitrary superposition of the two states, apply the condition of orthogonality, and solve the eigenvalue equation of a local density matrix of the superposed state.
-Some algebra leads us to the product state \(|p_1\rangle = (2/\sqrt{5}\ket{0}-1/\sqrt{5}\ket{1})(1/\sqrt{17}\ket{0}+4/\sqrt{17}\ket{1})\), for which the superposition \(3/\sqrt{26}|e_1\rangle + \sqrt{17/26}|p_1\rangle\) is a product state.\\
+Some algebra leads us to the product state \(|p_1\rangle = (2/\sqrt{5}\ket{0}-1/\sqrt{5}\ket{1})(1/\sqrt{17}\ket{0}+4/\sqrt{17}\ket{1})\), for which the superposition \(3/\sqrt{26}|e_1\rangle + \sqrt{17/26}|p_1\rangle\) is a product state.